HighCapable/YukiHookAPI/docs-source/src/en/guide/move-to-new-api.md

     param.result = ...
     // Remove the content of the return value param.result = null
+    // Get the data storage instance within the scope of the current callback method body param.extra
     // Throw an exception to the Hook app param.throwable = Throwable("Fatal")
     // Execute the original method without hooking